Should you tap your home equity to invest?

 And such drops can easily wipe out gains.
 That’s why it’s important to look at average market performance over several years — especially if you’re also dealing with decades-long debt, as home equity loans and HELOCs generally are.
 Over the long term, the stock market does usually appreciate — but the overall returns are much less dramatic than a single year would indicate.

-Average stock market performance over time
+Average stock market performance over the past 10 years

 The risks of using home equity for investing